 IAEA finally moves in

+Journalist and author Afshin Rattansi, a former catastrophe risk analyst for a Lloyd’s of London syndicate, says the International Atomic Energy Agency has to be reformed.
+The statement released by the IAEA that the situation could possibly get worse has revealed the nuclear lobbying agency manipulation of media and civil society, Rattansi argues.
 “There has to be a question about building these reactors on a fault line,” he said.
 “It’s noticeable that the environmental movement, together with a strong nuclear lobby, have been changing all the media coverage of what has happened in Fukushima… Just hours after the earthquake hit Japan, the IAEA came out saying the reactors are fine, the analysts invited on corporate TV were saying that everything will be ok, everything will be all right.
 And day by day by day, we realize that now even the capital has been hit by the radiation.”